Article

 These examples highlight countries’ need to find new ways to interact with patients and provide care within existing healthcare systems.

 The best-case scenario is when these three resources — digital therapeutics, remote patient monitoring, and telemedicine platforms — work together.
-This trio of digital health technologies can be used to assist a wide variety of patients including those who have for example, hypertension, diabetes, implant receivers, and or COPD.
+This trio of digital health technologies and the care spectrum evolution can be used to assist a wide variety of patients including those who have for example, hypertension, diabetes, implant receivers, and or COPD.

 The ideal DHT Combination